Estimated reading time: 9 minutes

 I was back outside in the sunny afternoon.
 My nose to the sky, breathing in the fresh salty air and the faint, enticing smell of my favourite greek snack, loukoumades!
 I followed the scent to Lions square, a place bursting with great snacks and treats.
 The souvlakia on the corner smelled divine, and I would have to try the bougatsa (custard pie) from cafe KirKor.
 (I reminded myself I had a week to try everything.)
 Before long had a whole bag of the warm, gooey honey puffs I had been craving.
 The weather was ideal, a light breeze cooled me down as I sat by the bubbling jets of the Morosini Fountain in the square.
 The light spray from the fountain was even more refreshing.

-Venetian Harbour & St Peter’s Church
+Venetian Harbor & St Peter’s Church

 Revitalized, I took a short (10 minutes if you walk slowly) wander towards the Venetian Harbour.
 The perfect spot to sit on the old walls and watch the world go by.
 The boats bobbing on the water, the pretty houses and the old arches glowing in the sunlight.
 The iconic Koules fortress sitting proudly at the edge of the Peninsula like the sentry to the city.
 I walked along the promenade as far as the lighthouse.
 Then headed to the other direction of the coast, to the Church of St Peter and St Paul.
 Heraklion is quite compact and a lot of the sights are within walking distance.
 The church is a basilica, with the green dome perched on top.
 It too was destroyed by an earthquake in 1856.
 But it is so beautiful, who would not want to rebuild it?